-Deciding how to structure a business can be overwhelming and confusing.
-Getting an attorney involved is the best way to help sort through the pros and cons of each structure, as there is no one way that works best.
+When starting a restaurant, choosing a restaurant business structure can be overwhelming and confusing.
+Getting an attorney involved is one of the was to get help sorting through the pros and cons of each structure, as there is no one way that works best.
+Here are a few things to keep in mind when opening a new restaurant, when it comes to choosing your business structure:

-The business structure choose will affect the following aspects of a restaurant:
+The business structure will affect the following aspects of a restaurant:

 - The amount of taxes you will pay